- Policy statement

 Scheme design will proactively consider environmental protection from the earliest stage.
-Infrastructure, transport operations and maintenance required to deliver the LTP4 will be specified to ensure that the processes of scheme construction, maintenance and operation identify and take opportunities available to:
+Infrastructure, transport operations and maintenance required to deliver the LTP4 will be specified to ensure that the processes of scheme construction, maintenance and operation identify and take the opportunities available to achieve the following:

 Improve air quality

-- Incorporate features with the capacity to absorb or dissipate nitrogen dioxide and other pollutants into the design of new schemes.
+- Incorporate features with the capacity to absorb or disperse nitrogen dioxide and other pollutants into the design of new schemes.

-- Incorporate measures to reduce or mitigate noise or odour impacts into the design of schemes.
+- Incorporate measures to reduce or prevent noise or odour impacts into the design of schemes.

-- Incorporate measures to reduce or mitigate light pollution into the design of new schemes where required.
+- Incorporate measures to reduce or prevent light pollution into the design of new schemes where required.

 Reduce carbon emissions

-- Use the transport estate to generate low carbon energy.
+- Use our transport network and land to generate low carbon energy.

-- Help to remove residual carbon emissions from the atmosphere, including by enhancing green infrastructure with planting to sequester carbon.
+- Help to remove remaining carbon emissions from the atmosphere, including by enhancing green infrastructure with planting to recapture carbon.